See it Safely

 What are the social distancing rules?

 At the moment, theatres will be asking you to maintain a safe social distance where possible when queuing to take your seats.
-Whilst the capacity in the auditorium has been greatly reduced, you may need to pass someone to take your seat.
+Whilst the capacity in the auditorium has been greatly reduced from 512 to 195 and some rows completely removed, you may need to pass someone to take your seat.
 Please mitigate any risk by keeping your mask on and turning away as you pass.

-To keep you safe, theatres will be cleaning their venues before every performance and regularly disinfecting.
+To keep you safe, we will be cleaning our venues before every performance and regularly disinfecting.
 Some routes may have changed in order to minimise your contact with others, so the helpful staff at the theatre will guide you.
 Please use the hand sanitiser stations when you enter and exit the theatre.
-Following the performance, Stage Door activities such as photographs with the performers or autograph signing may be restricted.

 What happens if I feel ill and can’t use my ticket?